assembly-ai-hackathon-2022/MuseumMuse/README.md

 4. Create an OpenAI API key ([signup link](https://beta.openai.com/signup/))
 5. Copy `.env.sample` to `.env` and enter your own API key
 6. `yarn ios` to run the iOS app locally

-## Potential future iterations

-1. Android compatibility (not tested yet)
-2. Move the OpenAPI logic to server-side
-3. Add audio support for accessibility
-4. Add authentication
-5. Add subscription model
-6. ... more to come